 - Walkways and Stairwells – Make sure all railings are secure and anti-slip or caution guards are in place.
 It is a good idea to routinely do this before winter seasons bring wet and icy weather.
 Walkways and common areas should also be well-lit and free of obstacles or debris.

 - Lights – Ensure you provide good exterior lighting at every front door and around the property to improve visibility and deter criminal activity.

 - Landscape – Trim bushes and exterior plants to reduce possible hiding spots for criminals.

 - Windows- Make sure all the windows close securely and have working locks.
 Consider installing window pins to keep windows from opening too wide.

-- Roof Inspection: Check for missing or loose shingles.
-A slightly damaged roof can lead to water exposure which causes deterioration of insulation, wood, and drywall, making electrical, plumbing and HVAC systems vulnerable.
+- Roof Inspection: Check for missing or lose shingles.
+A slightly damaged roof can lead to water exposure which causes deterioration of insulation, wood, and drywall, making electrical, plumbing, and HVAC systems vulnerable.
 Due to the importance of your roof, have a licensed, certified roofing professional check the condition of your roof.

 Make sure to keep excellent records of your safety inspections, including notes with dates and pictures.
 Inspection reports and paperwork help you keep track of the condition of your property, and can also serve as legal documents if anything happens to your rental home.
 Keep inspection reports and maintenance files stored electronically in your property management software account, which should provide unlimited cloud-based storage options linked directly to a property or a tenant for easy access and reference.